Get your home holiday-ready 🎄 SEE ALL IDEAS

 Snow blowers fall into one of three categories: single-stage, two-stage, or three-stage blowers.

-- Three-stage snow blowers are generally only used in commercial and industrial settings.
+• Three-stage snow blowers are generally only used in commercial and industrial settings.
 With an auger, an impeller fan, and an accelerator that grinds chunks of ice and hard-packed snow, these are powerful pieces of equipment that can throw snow up to 50 feet.
-However, the cost of these heavy-duty machines is higher than either the single- or two-stage models.
+However, the cost of these heavy-duty machines is higher than that of single- and two-stage models (though likely still less than paying for snow removal over the long run).

 Clearing Width and Depth